About Aguibou Bougobali Sanou

 Talking to my mum

-At CBA, Sanou will develop an artistic work that combines dance, live music and digital art.
+At CBA, Sanou developed an artistic work that combines dance, live music and digital art.
 The work pays homage to Watta Dembele, Sanou’s mother.
 She said to her sons: “There is no job reserved for women and others for men.
 Everyone must and can do everything, so boys in the kitchen.
-Today we will all learn how to cook rice with djabadji sauce (vegetables) mandingue or saga-saga (sweet potato leaves).
+Today we will all learn how to cook rice with djabadji sauce (vegetables) mandingue or saga-saga (sweet potato leaves).”